It is said that “it is a process, not an event, for one to become the person I want to be.”

 It’s that hunger that keeps you focused with your vision clearly before you and visible to you at all times.

 Process for me is one of the most simplistic things on the planet to put into place.
-Yet I am constantly amazed at some of the processes that some people put into place in order to achieve the most basic of results.
+Yet I am constantly amazed at some of the processes that some people put into place to achieve the most basic results.
 Some of them are so complicated that you would probably need a degree of some sort to just be able to read it, let alone understand it on any level.